akosiorek/akosiorek.github.io/_notes/2019-12-29-how_to_get_that_job.markdown

 At first glance, there is nothing wrong with it.
 You love machine learning, you're excited to start working on it again, and with initial offers being several times higher than a typical PhD stipend, you think that you should just accept it and start working.
-What you need to remember, though, is that the primary goal of any company out there is making money, and the job of a recruiter is to sign you at the lowest compensation possible.
+What you need to remember, though, is that the primary goal of any company out there is making money, and recruiters are incentivised to sign you at the lowest compensation possible.
 ML research staff is exceptionally scarce, however, and in very high demand.
 Big tech companies desperately need you, and you are very likely to be able to get much more than any initial offer might indicate.